JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 In that tutorial, we will see how to use Kotlin/Native code from Objective-C and Swift applications on macOS and iOS.
-We will build a Framework from a Kotlin code.
+We will build a framework from a Kotlin code.

 In the tutorial we'll:
-- [create a Kotlin Library](#creating-a-kotlin-library) and compile it to a Framework
+- [create a Kotlin Library](#creating-a-kotlin-library) and compile it to a framework
 - examine generated [Objective-C and Swift API](#generated-framework-headers)
-- use the Framework from [Objective-C](#using-the-code-from-objective-c) and [Swift](#using-the-code-from-swift)
+- use the framework from [Objective-C](#using-the-code-from-objective-c) and [Swift](#using-the-code-from-swift)
-- [Configure XCode](#xcode-and-framework-dependencies) to use the Framework for [macOS](#xcode-for-macos-target) and [iOS](#xcode-for-ios-targets)
+- [Configure XCode](#xcode-and-framework-dependencies) to use the framework for [macOS](#xcode-for-macos-target) and [iOS](#xcode-for-ios-targets)

 ## Creating a Kotlin Library

-Kotlin/Native compiler can produce a Framework for macOS and iOS out of the Kotlin code.
-The created Framework contains all declarations and binaries to use it with Objective-C and Swift.
+Kotlin/Native compiler can produce a framework for macOS and iOS out of the Kotlin code.
+The created framework contains all declarations and binaries to use it with Objective-C and Swift.
 The best way to understand the techniques is to try those techniques.
 Let's create a tiny Kotlin library first and use it from an Objective-C program.